 CLABSI rates are affected by clinical and infection control practices related to the insertion and ongoing care of central lines, risk factors of patients in varying types of care locations, and surveillance methods.
 It is important to consider the overall context of these rates.
 A low CLABSI rate may reflect greater diligence with infection prevention care practices in line insertion and line maintenance care practices, or may reflect less effective surveillance methods that detect fewer infections.
 Similarly, a high rate may reflect failure to consistently adhere to all recommended infection prevention care practices, or may reflect more complete and accurate infection surveillance.

-What’s in Key Findings?
-This document summarizes the key findings from this data release including introduction, important results, and key public health actions and messages for the prevention of CLABSI.
+What is in this annual report?
+This document summarizes the key findings including important results, key public health actions and messages for the prevention of CLABSI.

 What’s in Table 1?
 This table lists the statewide average CLABSI rates and CLIP adherence percentages for each patient care location.
 The distributions of hospital-specific CLABSI rates are presented by key percentiles for patient care locations with at least 10 reporting hospitals.
 California average CLABSI rates are the peer-based standards against which individual hospital CLABSI rates are compared and key percentiles provide information on the variability of CLABSI rates reported by hospitals.

 What's in Table 2?
 Similar to consumer product evaluations, this table provides a visual summary of all hospitals in one "snapshot" table.
 It lists California hospitals (alphabetically), patient care locations, and symbols identifying those hospital-specific locations where CLABSI rates were statistically higher, lower, or no different than state average rates.